naufalist/getcontact-web/readme.md

   <img src="public/images/screenshot3.png" alt="Screenshot Download Tags"/>
 </p>

 My friends often ask me to check the tags or profile of a phone number using GetContact because they don’t have the app.
 I used to do it manually — I would check the number, take a screenshot of the result, and send it to them.
 With this script, things are much easier.
-Now they can check it themselves by submitting the number through a form, and they can even download the result as an image. (***getcontact credentials (final key & token) must be stored in the config file (config.php).***).
+Now they can check it themselves by submitting the number through a form, and they can even download the result as an image. (***getcontact credentials (final key & token) must be stored in the config file (src/configurations/getcontact.php).***).

 ### Features